Senior and experienced leaders from across the private, public and not-for-profit sectors have been appointed to Whitehall Boards.

 The remaining list of Non-Executive Board Members will be published in the New Year and it is expected this process will be completed by the end of the first quarter.
 The appointments are an important part of the government’s reform programme and it is important to take the time to ensure each department has the right strategic leadership in place.

-Each departmental board will include three or four Non-Executive Board Members and the protocol for the enhanced boards has also been published today.
+Each departmental board will include 3 or 4 Non-Executive Board Members and the protocol for the enhanced boards has also been published today.

 Notes to editors

-- Role and key responsibilities of Non-Executive Board Members are:
+Role and key responsibilities of Non-Executive Board Members

 In June, Lord Browne of Madingley, the former Chief Executive of BP was appointed to the post of Government Lead Non-Executive Director and lead Non-Executive director board member on the Cabinet Office board, chaired by Francis Maude.
 Since his appointment, he has worked with Secretaries of State to appoint today’s Non-Executive Directors to the board of each government department.